 What will be Expected of Me While WWOOFing?

 While each WWOOFing experience will vary based on the type of work you’ll do, there is one common expectation: hosts expect you to honor your commitment.
 They expect you to work hard and be somewhat flexible.

 Tell your host what you want to gain from the experience.
-A good host should help you learn the skills you want to acquire, in return, you should be engaged in the work.
+A good host should help you learn the skills you want to acquire, and in return you should be engaged in the work.
 Some tasks can be extremely strenuous while others may be rather sedentary.
 Understand how early or late the hosts would like you to work, how physical the work is, and set a tentative weekly schedule.

 Your hosts might also want you to help them table at a market or spend time with their pets or children occasionally.
 These are tasks that let you peek into their lives, communities, and families.
-Take advantage of these authentic experiences and become immersed the culture.
+Take advantage of these authentic experiences and become immersed in the culture.